 To read the bill in its entirety please click here: AB481

-Link to draft District Attorney's Office Policies: AB481 Policy
+Link to District Attorney's Office Policy/Local Ordinance No. 1183: AB481 Policy